Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/yes-no-intents.md

 3. In the **General Flow Logic** section, select one of the following options from the **Yes/No Logic** list:
      - **Confirmation Words** — disables the Yes/No Intents feature.
 Confirmation words are used the same way as before the Yes/No Intents feature.
 The option is enabled by default.
      - **Yes/No Intents** — with extended rules - evaluates the standard Confirmation words logic first.
 If the standard Confirmation Words logic fails to determine the input type, the Yes/No Intents model is evaluated.
-     - **Yes/No Intents** — enables the Yes/No Intents model which is evaluated for every input.
+     - **Yes/No Intents** — evaluates the Yes/No Intents logic for every user input.
 The standard Confirmation Words logic is only used as a fallback when no Yes, No, or Reject Intents from the Yes/No Intents model are triggered.
 4. If you selected **Yes/No Intents – with extended rules** or **Yes/No Intents**, configure **Yes/No threshold**.
 The confidence threshold slider sets the minimum score required for Yes/No Intents to trigger.
 A Yes, No, or Reject Intent will only be triggered if the Intent score is greater than or equal to this threshold.
 This value applies to Yes/No Intents models for all locales.
 You can change this value for a specific Flow.
 5. Click **Save** to apply settings and build a model.
 The Yes/No model is always built when you edit and save settings.